xDaryamo/puccini/README.md

     puccini-tosca compile my-app.yaml | gomplate | puccini-js exec kubernetes.generate

-Your TOSCA can then inject expressions into values, such as:
+Your TOSCA can then include template expressions, such as:

 	username: "{{strings.ReplaceAll "\"" "\\\"" .Env.USER}}"

-Just make sure that your templating engine can emit valid YAML where appropriate.
-For example, it should be able to escape quotation marks, like we did above.
+Note the proper escaping of quotation marks to avoid invalid YAML.
+Also remember that indentation in YAML is significant, so it can be tricky to insert blocks into arbitrary locations.
+Generally, using text templating to generate YAML is not a great idea for these reasons.
+You're better off using a proper YAML manipulation tool, such as [yq](https://github.com/mikefarah/yq), or parsing/editing/emitting it with a scripting language like Python.

-A useful convention for your toolchain could be to add a file extension to mark a file for text template processing.
+If you insist on text templating, a useful convention for your toolchain could be to add a file extension to mark a file for template processing.
 For example, `.yaml.j2` could be recognized as requiring Jinja2 template processing, after which the `.j2` extension would be stripped.

 ### Can I compose a single service from several interrelated Clout files?